 (3) Subject to subregulation (4), if agreement as to the recovery of the property is reached, the person seeking to recover the property is to recover the property in accordance with that agreement.

-(4) If the person seeking to recover the property is unable to negotiate a mutually convenient time for the recovery of the property, or to carry out an agreement reached as to the recovery of the property, due to the terms of the violence restraining order, or for any other reason, the person wishing to recover the property may seek the assistance of a police officer.
+(4) If the person seeking to recover the property is unable to negotiate a mutually convenient time for the recovery of the property, or to carry out an agreement reached as to the recovery of the property, due to the terms of the FVRO or VRO, or for any other reason, the person wishing to recover the property may seek the assistance of a police officer.

 [Regulation 14 inserted in Gazette 26 Nov 2004 p.
-5265.]
+5265; amended in Gazette 7 Feb 2017 p.
+1166.]

 14A.
 Prescribed persons for disclosure of information (s.
 70(1A))